CALL US: +44 (0)20 8004 3492

 Since US border officials retain discretionary powers to refuse entry to any non-US national, seeking a criminal waiver of inadmissibility with an appropriate visa offers the best chance of gaining entry without issue, since the matter will have already been vetted by a Consular Officer.

-For specialist advice on the the impact of a criminal record on your eligibility to travel to the US visa-free under ESTA, contact us.
+For specialist advice on the the impact of a criminal record on your eligibility to travel to the US visa-free under ESTA, or for expert guidance on filing a criminal waiver, contact us.

 ESTA approval with a criminal record FAQs